jbarbaro/RCourse/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:420999c15f
 ## Creating a simple Data Frame

-In this next exercise you will learn how to create a simple data frame.
+In this first exercise you will learn how to create a simple data frame.

-To create a data frame you will first create vectors of information with equal lengths and then call those objects into the function data.frame.
+To create a data frame you will first need to create vectors of information with equal lengths and then call those objects into the function data.frame.

 *** =instructions
 - Create a variable called "Letters" with the letters A:E
 - Create a variable called "Numbers" with the numbers 1:5
-- Create a data frame using the objects Letters and Numbers
+- Create a data frame named `my_first_dataframe` using the objects Letters and Numbers
 *** =hint
 - Use the c() function to create a vector of letters
--

 *** =pre_exercise_code
 ```{r}